memm74/bt2201-html_forms/README.md

 ## Task

 Below is today's task.
 You have to start this work in the 'forms.html' file.
 It can be found in the same repository as the readme document you are currently reading.
-You don't have to do all the work in one html file.
+You don't have to do all the work in one HTML file.
 If you want you can create additional files in your repository.

 Add an HTML form that contains
 * a text field